dkp1903/dkprobes/src/pages/productivity/my-productivity-journey/index.md

 Google calendar, being Google's product, had a pretty incessant scheduling and reminder system, so I relied on it, and it works, for most part.
-(Edit - Ten days after I wrote this article, I gave up on strict jampacked Google Calendar schedules.
-I realized that I had a rough structure in my mind about what needed to be done when, and anything beyond that, I could simply not follow and just ended up being a bunch of notifications jarring to the ear, so I deleted much of them.)

 In terms of Mobile support, working on Notion mobile app is like writing on Google Docs on mobile - it's cluttered and jampacked, but works okay-ish, especially since I didn't really want yet another tool.

 Thus, I had it - the not-so-magical trick that would(or would not) help me achieve that blue moon productivity.

 I now use Notion to manage my projects in table/calendar views, add my todolist there, use it for quick notes and writing(I am writing this on Notion, as I had mentioned earlier), and use it to keep track of quite a few things.
 I use Google calendar for scheduling my day, and then making excuses to not follow the schedule most of the time.😎

+(Edit - Ten days after I wrote this article, I gave up on strict jampacked Google Calendar schedules.
+I realized that I had a rough structure in my mind about what needed to be done when, and anything beyond that, I could simply not follow and just ended up being a bunch of notifications jarring to the ear, so I deleted much of them.)

+In the coming posts, I'll talk about the productivity strategies I used/tried to use and failed at.